Dietetics and Nutrition

 - Trauma: burns, minor and major accidents, surgical patients

-- GI Disorders: celiac disease, cirrhosis and other liver related disorders, Crohn’s disease, pancreatitis
+- Gastrointestinal Diseases: fatty liver, irritable bowel syndrome (IBS), Irritable bowel disease (IBD), celiac disease, cirrhosis and other liver related disorders, Crohn’s disease, pancreatitis

 - Immuno-compromise: food allergy, HIV/AIDS